Cadmium (Cd): A heavy metal that accumulates in the environment.

 Carbon Adsorption: A treatment system that removes contaminants from ground water or surface water by forcing it through tanks containing activated carbon treated to attract the contaminants.

-Carbon Credits: Carbon credits are created when a project reduces or avoids the emission of greenhouse gases, such as carbon dioxide (CO2) and methane (CH4).
+Carbon Credits: Carbon credits are created when a project reduces or avoids the emission of greenhouse gasses, such as carbon dioxide (CO2) and methane (CH4).
 The carbon credits are measured against a baseline.

-Carbon Dioxide (CO2): A colorless, odourless gas, formed naturally by decomposition, combustion, breathing, etc. CO2 contributes to global warming.
+Carbon Dioxide (CO2): A colorless, odorless gas, formed naturally by decomposition, combustion, breathing, etc. CO2 contributes to global warming.

 Carboxyhemoglobin: Hemoglobin in which the iron is bound to carbon monoxide (CO) instead of oxygen.